-All meals as listed on the itinerary as Breakfast, Lunch and Dinner (B,L,D) ; from Lunch on day 1 to Dinner on your final evening.
-Day 10..
+All meals as listed on the itinerary as Breakfast, Lunch and Dinner (B,L,D); from Lunch on day 1 to Dinner on your final evening.
+To Dinner on your final evening Day 13.

-All bottled drinking water.

-All lodging during the tour.

-Activities as mention in the itinerary above.

-All ground transportation in and out of the Rupununi, all ground transfer in between lodges, pick up and drop off at international Airport, All internal flight within Guyana; to Lethem and back to Georgetown, all transfers for birding in Georgetown.

-All national park and other services entrance fees, Iwokrama forest entrance fee, Fairview village entrance fee, Yupukari village fee.

-All guiding services.
+- All bottled drinking water. - All lodging during the tour. - Activities as mention in the itinerary above. - All ground transportation in and out of the Rupununi, all ground transfer in between lodges, pick up and drop off at international Airport, All internal flight within Guyana; to Lethem and back to Georgetown, all transfers for birding in Georgetown. - All national park and other services entrance fees, Iwokrama forest entrance fee, Fairview village entrance fee, Karasabai village fee, Yupukari village fee, Sand creek village fee, Red Siskin conservation fee. - All guiding services.